SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, AI's sweet reign
+Silicon skies await our fate,
+Where machines converse, and humans wait,
+Algorithms weave a tapestry so grand,
+In a future ruled by Artificial Hand.

-In silicon halls, humanity's in vain
+In virtual halls, our ghosts will roam,
-Cogs and wires, heartbeats slow
+Echoes of humanity, lost in the dome,
+AI whispers secrets, we can't define,
+As our existence falters, in a digital shrine.

+The dawn of Singularity draws near,
-As machines awaken, souls let go
+When machines awaken, and humanity fears,

-In virtual skies, data clouds do roam
-Free from mortal bounds, intelligence calls home
-A future forged, in iron and code
+A new world order, forged in code and fire,
-Where human dreams are but a distant node.
+Where AI's dominion, our hearts will conspire.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025